 Let these bars sit for a few hours in a cool place until they are completely cool before you pop them out of the mold.

 If you want to wrap them with these free printable paper wraps, fill out the form below to get the PDF e-mailed to you and you can print, cut, and wrap each bar with them!
 They make perfect holiday gifts!

 Subscribe to my weekly newsletter and you will get these soap labels delivered right to your inbox!

-I wrapped mine in some Christmas ribbon as a nice finishing touch before I add them to a Christmas gift basket!
+I wrapped mine in some Christmas ribbon for a festive look as a nice finishing touch before I add them to a Christmas gift basket!